oitofelix/oitofelix.github.io/curriculum.md

 development of several projects of my own making, contribute to other projects, write documentation, publish technical and philosophical articles, do translation work, help in infrastructure maintenance and provide support to users.
-Below you can find a list of the titles I hold and my published works that demonstrate my areas of expertise.
+Below you can find a list of my published works and past experiences that demonstrate my areas of expertise.

 <!-- Software -->